xapantu/slides-smt/counting/counting.md

 \end{grammar}
 \caption{Formula syntax}
+\label{formula}
 \end{figure}

-Using some trivial rewriting, every formula built on the syntax of Figure 1 can be shown to be equivalent to a formula such as:
+We consider a subclass of formula built on the syntax of Figure \ref{formula}, formulas of the form:

 $F(c_1, …, c_n, \mathbf{y}) \land \bigwedge\limits_{i=1}^n c_i = \sharp\{ x \ |\ \psi_i(x, c_1, …, c_n,
 \mathbf{y})\}$

-where $F$ is not built using any counting constraints.
+where no counting constraints appear in $F$.

 We are going to explain a way to decide this formula, i.e. saying wether they are satisfiable, and if yes give a model that satisfies this formula.